evollu/react-native-fcm/README.md

 I want to figure it out too.
 Looks like that is how GCM/FCM works.
 I'm sending 2 notification separately for now.
 Let me know if you find a better solution
 ### I can't get notification payload when my android app is in foreground
 It is better to use data payload if you need to pass data into application.
 I haven't implemented notification payload bridging in android module and am not planning to (the SDK should handle the payload for you)
+### Notification payload and data payload are mixed in iOS app.
+I'm not doing any filtering.
+Try to add some `type` attributes to differentiate data payload from APN notification
 ### It is missing some features
 Issues and pull requests are welcomed.
 Let's make this thing better!